-A "baseline“ study shall provide information on where the national RTI players stand with regard to the EU missions, and which potentials can be exploited for implementing the EU missions in future.
-The results of the study will be available in May 2022.
+A "baseline“ study providing information on where the national RTI players stand with regard to the EU missions, and which potentials can be exploited for implementing the EU missions in future was published in 2022 (see Key document below).

 A Working Group on EU Missions has been set up under the umbrella of the interministerial RTI Task Force, in order to coordinate and manage the implementation of the EU missions at national level.
 The Working Group is chaired by the Federal Ministry of Education, Science and Research (BMBWF) and the Federal Ministry of Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMK).
 The Working Group on EU Missions has the following tasks:

 - Supporting and implementing the EU missions, with particular regard to integrating them in the performance agreements and funding agreements of the relevant core institutions according to the Research Funding Act (Forschungsfinanzierungsgesetz) 2020, as well as of the universities and universities of applied sciences;

 - Involvement of relevant stakeholder groups;

 - Preparation of proposals for the required policy mix and portfolio of instruments, including the resources required, for the EU missions;

 - Consultation on synergies with other EU programmes outside Horizon Europe;

 - Ensuring coherence of the missions implemented in Austria with the priorities of the Austrian RTI Strategy 2030 and the three-year RTI Pacts, as well as with the pillars and instruments of Horizon Europe;